rlancer/super-share/README.md

 Super Share is a more elegant way to share document from Google Drive

+**Note this system atomically changes certain file permissions to Anyone with the link can view**

 + Shares live on your domain with the URL pattern of share.example.com/file-title
 + No Google Drive Chrome or branding
 + Runs on Google App Engine